Johnathan Hankins: Dallas Cowboys

-On October 25, 2022, Hankins along with a 2024 seventh-round pick, was traded to the Dallas Cowboys in exchange for a 2023 sixth-round draft choice.
-He was placed on injured reserve on December 14.
+On October 25, 2022, Hankins along with a 2024 seventh-round pick, was traded to the Dallas Cowboys in exchange for a 2023 sixth-round draft choice (#204-Jarrick Bernard-Converse).
+He was acquired to improve the team's run defense.
+He was placed on injured reserve with a sprained pectoral muscle on December 14.
 He was activated on January 16, 2023.